 Chocolate Macaroons.
-Celebrate Chocolate Macaroons day with our favourite decadent recipe packed full of delicious coconut and almond flavours and lashings of chocolate coating.
+Our favourite decadent Chocolate Macaroons recipe is packed full of delicious coconut and almond flavours and lashings of chocolate coating.

 Raspberry & Chocolate Macaroons